AyeshaB123/AyeshaB123/README.md

 Hi there 👋 Ayesha's here!

-This repository is part of my learning journey for becoming a Data Analyst, where I explore different techniques to exploring raw data, organizing, creatind data models and converting them into actionable insights.
+This repository is part of my learning journey to become a Data Analyst, where I explore techniques for working with raw data, organizing datasets, building data models, and converting them into actionable insights.

  📚 This repository includes data analytics process using MS-Excel & Power BI:
-- Data Cleaning
+- Data Cleaning and Data Preparation
+- Data Modeling and Structuring
 - Creating interactive dashboards
-- Performing data cleaning, modeling & visualization
+- Data visualization and reporting
+- Using SQL for data transformation and analysis
-- Use DAX measure for advanced analytics
+- Using DAX measures for advanced analytics in Power BI

 👯 Open to learning, sharing & collaboration